MJoergen/formal/memory/README.md

 The idea is that the EXECUTE block issues requests and reads back the results at a later time.

-The main benefit of this module is that it stores the results read back from memory, in case the EXECUTE module is not ready to receive it yet.
+The main benefit of this module is that it **stores** the results read back from memory, in case the EXECUTE module is not yet ready to receive them.

 ## Implementation
-We want the module to have low latency - ideally a total latency of one clock cycle from `s_valid_i` to, say, `msrc_valid_o`.
+We want the module to have low latency - ideally a total latency of one clock cycle - from `s_valid_i` to, say, `msrc_valid_o`.
 In fact, this is achieved in this implementation.
 We'll discuss the data path and the control path separately.